-Under current IAM implementations, employees are circumventing the system, sharing credentials and accounts to access confidential data.
-However, when employees share credentials it vastly increases security risks.
+Under current IAM implementations, employees are forced to circumvent the system and share credentials and accounts to access confidential data.
+However, this eventually leads to risky ecosystems and data breaches.

-In 2019, Comodo, ironically a cybersecurity company, suffered a data breach due to a set of credentials being shared by multiple users getting exposed on the internet.1
+In 2019, Comodo, ironically a cybersecurity company, suffered a data breach as a shared set of credentials got leaked on the internet.1

-It’s easy to see that companies, especially ones working with confidential data, need to implement an IAM solution that prevents the need for employees to share credentials.
+It’s evident that companies, especially ones working with confidential data, need to implement an IAM solution that prevents the need for employees to share credentials.

-Under current IAM implementations, employees are circumventing the system, sharing credentials and accounts to access confidential data.
+Under current IAM implementations, employees are forced to circumvent the system and share credentials and accounts to access confidential data.

 Today, companies typically deploy static, role-based access control solutions.
 In these models, access policies are designed with a finite amount of roles that users can obtain, each role having a designated set of access rights assigned to it.

-For example, a hospital may deploy an access policy where users who are doctors can view and update all sections of an electronic health record (EHR), whereas nurses can view all sections of an EHR, but only update limited sections.
-Or an insurance company may deploy an access policy where users who are insurance brokers can see all sections of an insurance claim, but insurance doctors can only see the medical section of the claim.
+For example, a hospital may deploy an access policy where users (doctors, in this case) can view and update every and any section of an electronic health record (EHR), whereas nurses can only view the very same documents, or perhaps they may have the permission to modify only some particular sections of the EHR and not others.
+Alternatively, we can think of an insurance company that operates with an access policy where users (insurance brokers) can access all sections of an insurance claim, whereas insurance doctors only have access to the medical section of the claim.

-These traditional solutions require a lot of back-office administration.
-Depending on their deployment, back-office staff need to assign permissions, privileges, entitlements, access groups and authorisation roles to users.
+Traditional solutions require constant back-office administration.
+Back-office staff need to assign permissions, privileges, entitlements, access groups and authorization roles to users.

 Though this administrative model appears suitable for companies who have user bases of 10,000s, in practice it doesn’t scale well and is incredibly inefficient, relying on too many manual processes, which can cause serious productivity and security issues.

-Relying on back-office staff means if they haven’t done their job:
+Relying on back-office staff means in cases of failure:

 Ultimately, when you have an over-reliance on back office administration, people start to share credentials with each other instead of waiting for back office staff to give them access.
-This poses serious business and security risks to their company.
+This practice, however, presents their company with serious threats.

 Studies have found that a significant percentage of employees share their credentials with colleagues to access company resources, often against company policy.
-Worse, they found that there are still companies who actually permit credential sharing, which is extremely worrying.
+Worse, they even found that there are companies today who actually still permit credential sharing.
+This is extremely worrying.

 A 2019 survey uncovered that 34% of employees share passwords or accounts with their co-workers.
-This means that, in the U.S. alone, there could be over 30,000,000 employees sharing their credentials with co-workers.2.
+This means that, in the U.S. alone, there could be over 30,000,000 employees sharing credentials.2

-Organisations must wake up and combat the legitimate problem that their employees are sharing credentials to access confidential data.
+Organizations must wake up and combat the problem.
+Their employees are sharing credentials to access confidential data!